adambooth/Week-3-Assignment/README.md

 Adding golden cookie time(mainly the timers running one after another in the right order and time)

 Sources i used for help:
-Youtube for CSS animations and local storage.
+Youtube for CSS animations, local storage and scroll boxes.

 Things i did well:
 Creating the settings container.